-In our globalised society, it can be hard to remember a time before translation services were so crucial to speaking to a global audience.
-But many companies have fallen prey to poor translation over the years, and in the process have either made them a laughing stock, or put their customers in danger.
-If you’ve ever wondered why you need professional blog services for your business, heed the warning of these companies who have suffered at the hands of poor translation.
+In our globalized society, it can be hard to remember a time before translation services were so crucial to speaking to a global audience.
+But many companies have fallen prey to poor translation over the years.
+If you’ve ever wondered why you need professional translation, localization and marketing services for your business, heed the warning of these companies who have suffered at the hands of poor translation.

 Coke, Pepsi, or Neither?

-The iconic logos belonging to multinational beverage giants Coke and Pepsi are widely recognised in non-English speaking countries these days, but when these companies attempted to crack the market in China and Taiwan.
-The name Coca-Cola was first translated to ke-kou-ke-la, which while sounding similar to the English name, means “bite the wax tadpole” or “female horse stuffed with wax”, depending on where the reader was from.
+The iconic logos belonging to multinational beverage giants Coke and Pepsi are widely recognized in non-English speaking countries these days.
+However, when these companies attempted to crack the market elsewhere, things did not go as planned.
+The name Coca-Cola was first translated to “ke-kou-ke-la” in Chinese.
+While this sounded similar to the English name, it actually means “bite the wax tadpole” or “female horse stuffed with wax”, depending on the dialect.
 Screeds of printed advertisements had to be destroyed.
-Meanwhile, Pepsi’s popular “Pepsi Generation” campaign had a spanner thrown in the works when entering the Taiwanese market, when the slogan “Come alive with the Pepsi Generation” was translated to “Pepsi will bring your ancestors back from the dead”.
+Meanwhile, Pepsi’s popular “Pepsi Generation” campaign had a spanner thrown in the works when entering the Taiwanese market.
+The slogan “Come alive with the Pepsi Generation” was translated to “Pepsi will bring your ancestors back from the dead”.
+Yikes!